seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/README.md

 - `docker service ps <service name>` - list tasks in service
 - `docker container logs <container id>` - show logs of container

-#### Docker Swarm - if we had 3 replicas and it created 3 tasks with 3 containers on 3 nodes
+#### Docker Swarm - if I created a new swarm service and we had 3 replicas and it created 3 tasks with 3 containers on 3 nodes

 - Inside that overlay network, it creates a virtual IP that is mapped to the dns name of the service
 - The "web" will load balance between the 3 containers